siqb/CarND-Behavioral-Cloning-P3/README.md

 The main differences from the published architecture are:

+* ReLU
+** The NVIDIA paper doesn't specify what kind of activation function to use as the non-linearity but ReLUs are usually a pretty good bet for most applications
 * Use of batch normalization
+** To increase the stability of a neural network, batch normalization normalizes the output of a previous activation layer by subtracting the batch mean and dividing by the batch standard deviation.
+Batch normalization is kind of like doing preprocessing at every layer of the network instead of just the input layer.
+I found (this)[https://towardsdatascience.com/batch-normalization-in-neural-networks-1ac91516821c] to be an excellent explanation.
+The end result is less interdependency of network layers on each other...**less overfitting!**
 * Use of dropout
+** Dropout is an algorithm which disables a certain percentage of randomly sampled neurons during each epoch.
+This means that the optimizer is performing gradient descent on effectively several different neural networks.
+In the end, the results of these different networks are combined.
+The end result is less interdependency of neurons on each other...**less overfitting!**

+A critical addition that I left out, which in retrospect I was probably errant to exclude, is the max pooling layer.
+Max pooling allows the network to reduce dimensionality of the data after each convolutional layer.
+Less trainable parameters means less training time.
+Less training time means more time for rapid experimentation!
+More experimentaion means more knowledge and intuition gained.
+Lesson learned.
+I will go back and benchmark the difference in training time when using max pooling layers.

+##### Preprocessing

+I did not use the Keras ```Lambda``` layer for data normalization or the Keras ```Cropping2D``` for cropping because I implemented a seperate preprocessing function using more traditional techniques to perform these tasks instead.
+This same preprocessing function is called during training and inference.
+There may be a performance penalty to using this approach over Keras but I chose this way because I felt more comfortable with it at the time.
+If I were to go back and redo this part, I would try in Keras and benchmark the performance difference.

 #### Creation of the Training Set & Training Process